 So Kaede wrote down another name on her mental list of people that Pascal actually respected.

-The third-year girls' dorms were just one floor above, and Cecylia's room turned out very... feminine.
+The third-year girls' dorms were just one floor above, and Ariadne's room turned out to be... very feminine.

-It was bright scarlet, white, and pink, with an abundance of lace and frills.
+The bedsheets and curtains were in a soft pink that matched her hair, decorated by an abundance of white lace and frills.
 Frames of natural scenery on watercolor canvas decorated the walls, while a baby grand piano lay against the far corner.